 James Patterson Teacher Education Scholarship

 Funded by best-selling author James Patterson, as a part of our Appalachian Community of Education Scholars (ACES), the Patterson Scholarship covers tuition and related expenses.
-It is awarded based on financial need and the potential to become leaders in education.
+Recipients are selected based on their potential to become leaders in education.
 Each academic year since 2012-13, eight freshmen have been awarded $7,500 each.
 The scholarship is funded through the Patterson Family Foundation.

 Steve and Judy James Scholarship

 The Steve and Judy James Scholarship for Education is awarded to one incoming freshman each year who plans to pursue a career in teaching in North Carolina.
 Recipients are chosen based on academic achievement, leadership, community service, and financial need.
 The Steve and Judy James Scholarship is $5,000 each year and is renewable for four years.
-Recipients of the James Scholarship are required to participate in the Appalachian Community of Education Scholars (ACES) Residential Learning Community and to teach in North Carolina for four years after graduation from Appalachian.
+Recipients of the James Scholarship are required to participate in the Appalachian Community of Education Scholars (ACES) Residential Learning Community.